LUFA199x/Containerization-of-a-React-front-end-and-Flask-back-end-app/README.md

 * Step 1: Create a Dockerfile inside the Backend-Flask directory

-    Inside the Dockerfile, you have specified the base image and add any necessary dependencies and packages required by your Flask.
+    Inside the Dockerfile, you have specified the base image and added any necessary dependencies and packages required by your Flask.
 But if you want to run these, move into the working DIR of Backend-Flask, and run the following commands;.

 RUN ``pip3 install -r requirements.txt`` to install all your dependencies